DarkBones/TreeFiddyGit/README.md

 These commands can be mapped to your preferred keybindings.

+You can delete a worktree by bringing up the telescope window with `:Telescope tree_fiddy_git get_worktrees` and pressing `C-d` on the highlighted tree.

 ### Hooks
 TreeFiddyGit provides a robust hooks system that allows you to execute custom functionality before and after key actions.
 Hooks are called with two parameters: `action` and `data`.